 - How Workforce Analytics Supports Burnout Assessment Solutions

-- How Workload Management Factors Into the Measurement of Experienced Burnout
+- How Workload Management Factors Into Team-Wide Burnout Assessment

 - Data Analysis and Burnout Assessment — A Perfect Match